Nathan Healy

 Dayton Electricity Prices

-Ohio electricity rates jumped from 12.8 cents per kWh in 2021 to 16.1 cents in 2024, representing a 26% increase in just three years.
+Ohio electricity rates have climbed from 12.8 cents per kWh in 2021 to 16.1 cents in 2024—a 25.8% increase in just three years.
+Dayton homeowners are feeling this impact on their monthly utility bills.

 Price of Energy: Ohio vs National Average